axcel1403/42_Ft_printf/README.md

 ### Description&Summary

-This project is pretty straightforward, we have to recode printf function defined in <stdio.h>.
+This project is pretty straightforward, we have to recode the printf function defined in <stdio.h>.
 We learn what is and how to implement variadic functions along the way.